howdoicomputer/canigohome/README.md

 Once you open up your box, follow the [getting started documentation](https://docs.particle.io/guide/getting-started/start/photon/) to get your board communicating with the Particle service.
 Then go to their [online IDE](https://build.particle.io/build) and see if you can get the light blinking as a testament to your increasingly evident mental fortitude.

 Next, you'll need to go procure your very own API key for Bing Maps.
-Why not the glowing, holy superior Google Maps API?
+Why not the 'oh so superior' Google Maps API?
 Well, it's because they're stupid.
 Google is stupid.
 That's right, I said it.
 They don't don't allow regular consumer accounts to query for route durations *that include* traffic effects.
 Why do you have to break my heart like that, Google?
 Anyways, Both Bing and MapQuest have an API for returning traffic data with their route projections.
-I'm not a clever man and I was confused by how to get what I wanted from MapQuest's API so I snuggled up to Bing for this project.
+I'm not a clever man and so I was confused by how to get what I wanted from MapQuest's API so I snuggled up to Bing for this project.

 ## Bing Maps API Request